asheghi/fson-db/README.md

 SUPER SIMPLE Database for javascript, it save data in json format in localStorage for browsers or fs for node-js.

+note:

-note: browser support will be added very soon.
+- browser support will be added very soon.
+- performance is not a priority for now, everything is synchronous, so use `db` inside `async` functions

-note: the following apis are supported, full js object apis will be added soon!
+- the following apis are supported, full js object apis will be added soon!

 Example Usage: